 Another option is to spend the evening hanging around the Bruges’ primary Christmas market situated on the iconic Grote Markt surrounded by a colourful townhouse with stepped-gable roofs.
 The Christmas Fair has a great selection of food options and a glass dome if it’s cold or rainy.
 Closer to midnight, head to t’Zand Square, where the city usually organises open-air events with concerts and fireworks displays.

 Choose a hotel in the historic centre to stay close to evening action.
 Hotel Bourgoensch Hof or a budget, private room at St Christopher’s Inn Hostel is a good midrange option.

 Summary of the Best Places to Spend New Years in Europe

-Now that you’ve seen some of the best places to spend New Years in Europe, have you picked your favourite European destination?
+Now that you’ve seen some of the best new years events in Europe, have you picked your favourite destination?
 Whether you’re in search of the party scene or the largest fireworks displays, one thing for sure is that you will see the New Year in style.
 I hope these lively, festive cities give you some inspiration and you find your perfect destination for A New Year break in Europe.
 Just be sure to book in advance if you want to go to the big events or secure accommodation close to the fun!